-Urgent Care Extra offers our patients and customers effective methods to get rid of those stubborn excess pounds – which in many cases takes the form of belly fat.
+Banner Urgent Care offers our patients and customers effective methods to get rid of those stubborn excess pounds – which in many cases takes the form of belly fat.
 We can assist with a medical weight loss plan tailored specifically to your needs.

 If you’d like to get started today, call us at (480) 988-9108 or stop by one of our healthcare walk-in clinics.
 With more than 40 locations spread throughout Nevada and Arizona, Banner Urgent Care’s medical facilities are the clear-cut choice for individuals and families in the U.S. Southwest region.
 Thanks

 Thanks for reading the Banner Urgent Care blog!
 Check back for more info, news and analysis on subjects that impact your health.